Art With Jenny K.

 In the full resources, I have also included one of the turkey designs colored with crayons.
 You can use whatever materials you are comfortable with (or have on hand)–colored pencils, markers, crayons, paint, etc.

 Want more freebies??
-When you join my email list this month, I will send you my free “finish the plate” placemat design (the template and all the instructions).
+When you join my email list, I will send you my free “finish the plate” placemat design (the template and all the instructions).

 I love to spoil my email list subscribers by sending exclusive freebies, tips, and tricks, as well as special announcements of sales—not to mention that after you join, you’ll get invited to my Subscribers-only Library, which provides direct access to all my freebies like this free Thanksgiving placemat activity!